-The 'Guidelines' apply throughout the term, including days on which the School opens and closes.
-They also apply to individuals or groups away from School on study trips, on fixtures, when representing the School during the holidays and when travelling to and from School at the beginning or end of term, Half-terms and Exeat weekends.
+'Guidelines for Life at Rugby School', applies throughout the term, including days on which the School opens and closes.
+They also apply to individuals or groups away from School on study trips, on fixtures, when representing the School during the holidays and when travelling to and from School at the beginning or end of term, half-terms and Exeat weekends.

-These 'Guidelines', which are revised each year, are given to all students when they enter the School.
-New parents also receive a copy.
-They can also be found on Lander and on the Rugby School Portal.
-The 'Student Manual' may be found online in the same locations.
-Students are asked to sign every year to confirm that they are familiar with the 'Guidelines' and the online 'Student Manual' and that they agree to uphold them.
+Every member of our community gets their own copy of 'Guidelines for Life at Rugby School'.
+Hard copies are also available in each House.
+Online copies can be found on Lander, the Rugby School Portal and the Rugby School website.
+Students are asked to sign every year to confirm that they are familiar with the 'Guidelines for Life at Rugby School' and that they agree to uphold them.